fishforwish/fgc/notes.md

 We want to exame more clearly about the benefit PCA pattern to udnerstand better of fgc norm We have to look at the country factor which seems confusing.

+We want to have histograms of fgc prevalence by mother, daughter and future.

 We will read the science paper by Efferson (http://science.sciencemag.org/content/349/6255/1446.long) and the one in the Nature (https://www.nature.com/articles/nature20100).